ravnhq/TS-Nederdy-Challanges/README.md

 2. Before you start making changes create a new `develop` branch (`git checkout -b develop`)
 3. Run `yarn install` in your terminar for install the dependencies

-## Content Chanllange
+## Content Challenge

 You are given a list of temperatures that ocurred for major US cities over the past week.
-Temperature readings were taken ad inconsistent intervals.
-Process the temperature readings and create a function that will retun a summary of the temperature data for a given dat.
+Temperature readings were taken at inconsistent intervals.
+Process the temperature readings and create a function that will return a summary of the temperature data for a given date.
 The summary should include the following information:

-1. Fisrt temperature reading for the day
+1. First temperature reading for the day
 2. Last temperature reading for the day
 3. Highest temperature reading for the day
 4. Lowest temperature reading for the day